Nefretiri

 Ricky moved closer but stopped several feet away from the ride.

-The wolves kept him at bay, but it also felt he wasn't allowed on either.
-It had nothing to do with his worth.
-In his dark robes, he looked like the dark prince he was, but that wasn't enough.
-The power of the carousel is not light or dark and requires flesh and blood but also something hidden.
+The power of the carousel is not light nor dark and requires flesh and blood, but also something hidden.
 That's why the wolves can't join me.
 They aren't really here.
-Ricky wants a place here, but he's not worthy of it.

 'So, why am I here?'

-The women surround Ricky like the harem they are, each touching him and helping him approach.
-Their power amplifies his, but it's still not enough.
 Darla's his favorite, but her beauty won't allow him entry.
 Stephanie is a brilliant strategist but lacks the compassion and understanding it takes to be here.
 Jackie's the most vicious yet the bravest, and she can push him forward, but he ignores her as if he sees no value in what she brings.
-That's his downfall.

-The only one with an invitation is Melissa, and isn't it ironic that she doesn't look at him with adoration.
+The only one with an invitation is Melissa, and isn't it ironic that she doesn't look at him with adoration?

-She knows who and what he is and isn't blinded by it.
+She knows who and what he is, and it doesn't blind her.
 Of course, she's not.
-She's his little sister, but there's always been a sharpness to her eyes when it comes to him.
-Even now, he fears her, but she doesn't.
-There's no balance between them, and I wonder what the truth is.
+She's his little sister, but there's always been a sharpness to her eyes for him.

 Ricky wants the power she holds, but he can't have it.